jayantasamaddar/quick-reference/rollup/README.md

 - `rollup-plugin-scss` - This plugin is used to convert SCSS files to ES6 modules.
 - `rollup-plugin-less` - This plugin is used to convert Less files to ES6 modules.
 - `rollup-plugin-stylus` - This plugin is used to convert Stylus files to ES6 modules.
+- `rollup-plugin-peer-deps-external` - This plugin is used to resolve peer dependencies and ensure we exclude them.
+- `@rollup/plugin-node-resolve` - This plugin is used to resolve any third-party node modules (dependencies) that are used by the project.

 ---